ibm-cloud-docs/vpc/block_storage_vpc_expand_vol_about.md

 You must meet the following requirements to increase a data volume's capacity.

-* The volume is expanded based on their predefined IOPS profile or custom IOPS range.
+* The volume is expanded based on their predefined volume profile or custom range.
+* The volume must be in an _available_ state.
 * The volume must be attached to a virtual server instance.
-* The volume must be in an _available_ state.
 * The instance must be powered on and in a _running_ state.
-* To realize maximum [volume bandwidth](/docs/vpc?topic=vpc-block-storage-bandwidth), you must detach and reattach the volume from the instance.
+* You must detach and reattach the volume to the instance to adjust the available [volume bandwidth](/docs/vpc?topic=vpc-block-storage-bandwidth).

 ### Boot volume requirements
 {: #exp-boot-vol-reqs}